Hydras for $\omega_{1}$: Introduction

 \section{Introduction}

-W. Buchholz \cite{BuchholzAPAL87} introduced hydra games for $ID_{n}\, (n\leq \ome)$.
-The termination of hydra games is independent from $ID_{n}$ since the number of moves in the games dominates every provably recursive function in the theories.
+L. Kirby and J. Paris \cite{Kirby-Paris82} introduces hydra battles for the first-order arithmetic PA, and W. Buchholz \cite{BuchholzAPAL87} extends it for the theory $\mbox{ID}_{n}$ of $n$-th fold iterated positive elementary inductive definitions over natural numbers $(n\leq\ome)$.
+The termination of hydra battles is independent from $\mbox{ID}_{n}$ since the number of moves in the battles dominates every provably recursive function in the theories.

-In this paper let us modify the hydra game of Buchholz.
-Our modification is not elegant, but easy to extend to set theories.
-Each hydra will eventually die out, but the fact is not provable in $T_{1}:=\KP\ome+(V=L)+(\Pi_{1}\mbox{{\rm -Collection}})+(\ome_{1})$, where $(\ome_{1})$ denotes an axiom stating that `there exists an uncountable regular ordinal'.
-As contrasted with the proofs in \cite{BuchholzAPAL87,slowgrow}, the unprovability result follows from the fact that over $T_{1}$, the termination of hydra games yields the consistency of $T_{1}$.
-The `consistency proof' here is similar to one in \cite{pntind}.
-Namely each (contradicting) proof figure is regraded as a hydra in such a way that the response of hydras to Hercules' chop corresponds to a rewriting step on proof figures.

-Let us mention the contents of the paper.
-In sections \ref{sect:Skolemhull}, \ref{sect:Ztheory}, and \ref{sect:ordinals}, let us recall $\Sig_{1}$-Skolem hulls, a paraphrase of the regularity of ordinals, and ordinals for regular ordinals.
-All of these come from \cite{liftupZF}.
-In section \ref{sect:hydra}, the sets of hydras $a$ and their responses $a[z]$ to Hercules' chop are introduced.
-From these a hydra game is defined, and the main theorem \ref{th:hydra} is stated.
-In section \ref{sect:finiteproof}, permissible ordinal assignments (hydras) $o(\Gam)$ to sequents $\Gam$ occurring in proofs are defined, and each proof is shown to have a permissible ordinal assignment.
-Finally we define a rewriting step $\mathcal{P}\mapsto\mathcal{P}^{\prime}$ on (finite) proofs for which there exists a permissible ordinal assignment $o^{\prime}$ such that $o^{\prime}(\mathcal{P}^{\prime})=(o(\mathcal{P}))[n]$ for each ordinal assignment $o$ for $\mathcal{P}$ in section \ref{sect:consisprf}, and a proof of Theorem \ref{th:hydra} is concluded.